Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

 [Prompty](https://prompty.ai) is an open-source generative AI templating framework that makes it easy to experiment with prompts, context, parameters, and other ways to change the behavior of language models.
 The [prompty file spec](https://prompty.ai/docs/prompty-file-spec) describes the sections of a Prompty file in detail, but we'll explore Prompty now by changing sections step by step.

-1. Return to your GitHub Codespaces Tab 2️⃣ and open the VS Code termial.
+1. Return to your GitHub Codespaces Tab 2️⃣ and open the VS Code terminal.
 1. Create an empty directory in root of your filesytem.
 From the Terminal:
     ```
     mkdir sandbox